 In his recently released New York Times bestseller, “The Lean Start-up,” entrepreneur and master business start-up blogger Eric Ries lays out a host of business strategies that have caught the nationwide attention of prospective and current business owners alike.
-The basic supposition of Ries’ book is that the success rate for innovative entrepreneurial endeavors can be improved by following his five Lean Start-up principles, one of which is “innovation accounting.”
+The basic supposition of Ries’ book is that the success rate for innovative entrepreneurial endeavors for those looking to discover business opportunities can be improved by following his five Lean Start-up principles, one of which is “innovation accounting.”

 According to Ries, among the most dangerous moves any business start-up can make is persevering for far too long, all in the name of that most stalwart of entrepreneurial traits―optimism.
 Although there are exemplary tales of hugely successful business people who have risen above what were thought to be extremely grim odds, the tales of others in the same boat who led their companies into abject failure are far more common.